oVirt/ovirt-site/source/feature/sr-iov.html.md

 *   port mirroring (Nir- Should we care about this in the first stage?)
     -   is it relevant in case of VFs (virtio or pci-passthrough)?
 *   Does all the VM's OSs supported by oVirt have driver to support SR-IOV?
-*   IOMMU
-    -   how does IOMMU groups effect scheduling?

 ### Notes